 Approximately 10% of patients may have other family members who have aortic aneurysms.
 The principal causes of death due to thoracic aneurysmal disease are dissection and rupture.

 The diameter of the thoracic aorta is a reliable indicator of the severity of aneurysmal degeneration.
 It is the most important criterion that we have identified to estimate the risk of the catastrophic complications, aortic rupture and dissection, and therefore to guide preemptive surgical correction, so as to protect patients from these devastating events.
-Current guidelines recommend prophylactic surgical intervention at an aortic diameter of 5.5 cm for asymptomatic patients, and between 4.0 and 5.0 cm for Marfan syndrome and other genetically-mediated thoracic aortic aneurysms.
+Current guidelines recommend prophylactic surgical intervention at an aortic diameter of 5.5 cm for asymptomatic patients (or 5.0 cm if the operation is to be performed by an expert aortic team), and between 4.5 and 5.0 cm for Marfan syndrome and other genetically-mediated thoracic aortic aneurysms.

 Relative aortic aneurysm size in relation to body height may be more important than absolute aortic size in predicting complications.
-Patients are stratified into four risk categories and we generally recommend aortic surgical repair for patients in the moderate-risk category with an AHI of 2.44 to 3.17 cm/m
+Patients are stratified into four risk categories and we generally recommend aortic surgical repair for patients in the high risk group (Aortic Hight Index of ≥3.21cm/m, Cross-Sectional Aortic area/Hight Ratio of ≥10cm2/m, Aortic Size Index of ≥3.08cm/m2) or moderate-risk category, if the operation is to performed by a specialist aortic team.

 Rapid expansion in aortic diameter is also a surgical indication.
 Aneurysm growth averages 0.07 cm/year in the ascending aorta and 0.19 cm/year in the descending aorta.
 A growth rate of 1 cm/year or faster is an indication for surgical repair.